 I use the internet daily to learn.
 It inspires me and provides me crucial access to those I love and information I need.
 In this age of information it is important that every citizen is able to access free internet to make the best decisions for the future of our planet.

-Talon S. from Eugene, OR
+Talon S. from Williams, OR

 I care about equal access to the internet that isn't based on how much one is willing (or unable) to pay.
 The digital divide is real and has been a persistent national problem for over two decades.
 This is a particular problem for poor urban and rural communities.
 Moreover, the event of this problem should be no surprise to the FCC in the internet's present form.
 The market has not solved this problem and allowing a tiered access system will only exacerbate the problem.
 I strongly condemn the contemplation, let alone the promulgation of any such rules.
 I further admonish the FCC chairman for falsely calling the proposed tiered system a proposal for net neutrality.